Constraining Inflationary Particle Production with CMB Polarization: Summary and Discussion

 We validate our $E$-mode search pipeline by injecting hotspots into simulated component-separated data, and successfully recover the input parameters for sufficiently high values of $\eta_*$ and $g$.
 From the \emph{Planck} polarization data, we find no evidence of new physics, with no evidence for hotspots with SNR~$\geq6$ (we impose a high SNR threshold due to the four free parameters in the template used in the search).
-This yields a relatively strong bound on couplings between the inflaton field, $\varphi$, and a much heavier massive field with $M/H_I \gtrsim 100$: $g \gtrsim 30$ for $\eta_* \gtrsim 30~\text{Mpc}$.
+This yields a relatively strong bound on couplings between the inflaton field, $\varphi$, and a much heavier field with $M_0/H_I \gtrsim 100$.
+For $M_0=100H_I$, we constrain the coupling $g\leq 2$ (95\% C.L.) for all values of $\eta_*$ considered here.

 Our analysis of \emph{Planck} $E$-mode polarization data is verified on both \textsc{sevem} and \textsc{smica} maps, which produce consistent results, with neither finding strong hotspot candidates.
-Like the temperature analysis of \cite{Philcox:2024jpd}, our polarization analysis puts bounds on massive scalars with mass $M_0 \gtrsim 500H_I$, where $H_I$ is the inflationary Hubble scale.
+Our work improves substantially on the results of Ref.~\cite{Philcox:2024jpd}, and our polarization analysis puts strong bounds on massive scalars with mass $M_0 \sim 100H_I$.
 The inflationary Hubble scale is not known, but the current upper limit from primordial $B$-mode searches is $H_I<4.8\times 10^{13}~\text{GeV}$~\cite{BICEP:2021xfz}.
 This implies that our analysis may directly probe physics near the Grand Unified Theory scale, if $H_I$ is near the current upper limit.